Public school funding in the United States: COVID-19 relief funding

-Educational resource inequality
+Resource inequality

-Because income and tax revenue varies so widely from district to district, the current school funding model has led to a huge disparity in the funding that schools in different parts of a single state receive.
-Primarily, schools in affluent areas receive more funding as compared to those located in low-income areas.
-Overall, this model presents a challenge to schools situated in low-income areas because performance measures can be tied to this funding approach.
-Low-income areas have comparatively lower property and income taxes hence affecting the funding of the schools.
-Poor school performance in low-income areas has a direct causal relationship with the low income and property taxes hence the need for a change in the approach to funding.
-A solution to the identified problem is to distribute wealth evenly to allow better funding models for public schools.
-Derisma (2013) claimed that "using state taxes to fund public education has the potential to create funding insecurities.
-To begin, state tax revenues are largely generated from income and sales taxes.
-Income and sales tax revenue are not stable sources and have the propensity to drop in times of recession" (p.
-122).
-The claim shows that funding insecurities in low-income areas are likely to inconvenience those living in those areas and children in school face the same issue.
+Income and tax revenue varies widely from district to district.
+The current school funding model has led to a huge disparity in the funding that schools may receive nationwide or in the same state.
+Primarily, schools in affluent areas receive more funding as compared to those located in low-income areas, who have comparatively lower property and income taxes, affecting the funding of the schools.
+Poor school performance in low-income areas has a direct causal relationship with the low income and property taxes.
+"Using state taxes to fund public education has the potential to create funding insecurities. [...] state tax revenues are largely generated from income and sales taxes.
+Income and sales tax revenue are not stable sources and have the propensity to drop, in times of recession" (p.122).
+A funding system of recapture and redistribution from property wealthy districts to property poor districts is the most effective of funding models to create equality in school funding.
+While most effective, under its legislation, students in poverty are experiencing only minimal benefits compared to their wealthier peers.
+The greatest inequality is found between students in rural areas compared to urban areas, sending about 25% more supplemental funding to rural areas.

-On average, 8% of revenues are federal, 47% from the state, and 45% locally sourced.
-Since 2008, states have reduced their school funding from taxes by 12%, the most pronounced drop on record.
-The majority of targeted school funding reforms have been in response to court orders, often due to lawsuits.
-Despite some efforts to improve school funding, 60% of schools report that their facilities need repair.